Alkamist/KeyboardMelee/README.md

 This is a Python script I wrote for Windows that is designed to allow quick and controlled gameplay of Super Smash Bros.
 Melee on the keyboard.
 It works by getting your input from the keyboard, processing it, and sending the result to a third party driver called [vJoy](http://vjoystick.sourceforge.net/site/index.php/download-a-install/download).
 This simulates a gamepad that is visible to the Dolphin emulator.

 My goal with this project was to try to create the most intuitive digital control scheme I could possibly think of to play platform fighters.
-While, in my opinion, there is nothing truly game breaking about what I've done, I have had to facilitate some of the intuitive feel behind the controller with the use of very simple macros.
-Most purists would probably vote for this to not be tournament legal, but I didn't make this script with that as a concern.

 This is mainly designed as a study of how digital control schemes can work with platform fighters, and as a gateway for experimentation in this regard without having to invest in expensive specialized hardware.

 Note that if you are not using a mechanical keyboard, you will likely run into issues with not having [n-key rollover](https://en.wikipedia.org/wiki/Rollover_(key)).